mark-sherwood2020/test/README.md

-  *agreeing our first iteration of team ways of working *agreeing our goals and planning session up to Christmas (23rd Dec) *agreeing on warning users over properties
-  *agreeing target area updates on the fly is not MVP but remins on the backlog *communicating and recruiting citizens and internal use users to feedback on the online registration process and issuing of warnings
+  *agreeing our first iteration of team ways of working *agreeing our goals and planning session up to Christmas (23rd Dec) *agreed on warning users over properties agreeing target area updates on the fly is not MVP but remins on the backlog *communicating and recruiting citizens and internal use users to feedback on the online registration process and issuing of warnings
-  *research protocols and consent forms in place familarizing with code base and prototyping kit *team learning and gaining knowledge about the context area
+  *research protocols and consent forms in place *familarizing with code base and prototyping kit *team learning and gaining knowledge about the context area

 ## What we're planning for next week